supriya-kotturu/generic-parser-ui/README.md

-# Notebook
+# Generic Parser - UI

 The versatile note-taking app designed for seamless organization, collaboration, and creativity.
 With flexible notes, robust organization, effortless collaboration, and stringent security, Notebook is your all-in-one digital workspace.
-Elevate your productivity with [Notebook](https://quick-notebook.netlify.com) today!
+Elevate your productivity with [Notebook](https://quick-notebook.netlify.com

 ## Getting started